 Here are some pointers to help.

-Forrester research shows 93% of online experiences begin with a search engine.
-And HubSpot claims 75% of users never view past the first page of search results so getting to that first page on Google is key.
+Forrester research shows 93% of online experiences begin with a search engine so getting to that first page of Google must be a priority for businesses.
+HubSpot claims 75% of users never view past the first page of search.
 And you can do it with a bit of patience and perseverance.

 First and foremost, ensure you are registered with Google My Business.
 A Google My Business registration is a free local listings service which helps you be found online.
-You can also register for free directory listings.
-And lastly, ensure your website is fully optimised.
+You can also register for other free directory listings.

 5. Generate thought leadership